chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/show-aggregated-source-view.md

 Order: 80
 xref: show-aggregated-source-view
 Title: Show Aggregated Source
-Description: Show additional source combining all sources in one place.
+Description: Show additional source combining all sources in one place
 ---

 By default, Chocolatey GUI shows a source view for every feed that is configured for Chocolatey.
 Clicking on each tab